 Before you set up a goal in Google Analytics, you will need to register for it.
 Its pretty simple so let’s get started.
 If you have a google analytics profile already, skip this step.

 Go to the Google analytics registration page.

-On the next screen, click on sign up button.
+On the next screen, click on the signup button.

-Fillup the account name, website name and website details correctly along with other details.
+Fill up the account name, website name and website details correctly along with other information.
 Be careful with your website protocol selection.
-If your website loads on HTTPS select HTTPS only and if not then select HTTP.
+If your site loads on HTTPS, select HTTPS only and if not then choose HTTP.

 Click on the get tracking ID button by scrolling down below.

 Great, your Google Analytics profile is set up.
 Now you’ll have to link it to your website.
 If you are using WordPress, I recommend you to install the Google Analytics WD plugin.
 It will make your task much easier.